 BA Degree - Organizational Leadership Major

-In addition to the general education requirements, majors in Organizational Leadership must complete 45 s.h. in the following courses:
+In addition to the essential education requirements, majors in Organizational Leadership must complete 45 s.h. in the following courses:

 - ACCT2310 Financial Accounting 3 s.h.